JoshuaHess12/miaaim/docs/source/quick_start.rst

 .. _quick start to quick start:

 Quick Start
 ===========

-After you have followed installation of Nextflow and required materials, you can download the latest version of MIAAIM directly from GitHub by typing::
+After you have :ref:`installed Nextflow <install to install>` you can download the latest version of MIAAIM directly from GitHub by typing::

   git clone https://github.com/JoshuaHess12/miaaim.git  # clone MIAAIM repository